Who Pays Towing Fees After a Car Accident?

 Your car was totaled in a serious accident.
 You’re juggling medical bills, phone calls with your insurance company, all while looking for a new vehicle.
 Then a bill for a tow truck gets dropped in your lap.
 Your totaled car is still in storage and is racking up costs.
 Do you really have to pay towing fees when you didn’t even cause the car accident?

-In fault states like Indiana, the at-fault driver is responsible for towing fees after a serious car accident.
+In fault states like Georgia, the at-fault driver is responsible for towing fees after a serious car accident.
 But no matter who pays, it is very important to get your car out of storage as soon as possible.
 If you weren’t at fault but do not recover your vehicle, your claim could be affected.

 Responsibility for tow truck fees changes if the collision took place in a fault state or no-fault state.
 In no-fault states, everyone involved in a car accident is responsible for their own property damage, medical bills, and other losses, regardless of who actually caused the accident.
 But in fault states, the driver who is most at fault for causing the accident – or is 51 percent or more at fault – is responsible for the other party’s damages.
 The amount of fault you have for an accident also affects how much damages you can recover.